agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 ---
 layout: chapter
 title: "Building agent models in WebPPL"
-description: "Introduction to building agents- starting from simple but extendable agent programs." is_section:true
+description: "Introduction to building agents, starting from simple but extendable agent programs."
+is_section: true
 ---